 5 Most Common Cancers in Men

 The chance of getting prostate cancer – the top cancer risk for men – increases with age.
-Most prostate cancers are detected in men 65 years and older and African American men are more likely than white men to develop prostate cancer.
-The American Cancer Society recommends men talk to their doctor about screening by age 50, or sooner if there is family history or you are African-American.
-To promote early detection, Roswell Park is hosting its 7th annual Cruisin' for a Cure, Saturday, September 23, 2017.
-During this popular one-day charity car show, men can schedule a free screening from 11 a.m. to 2 p.m.
+Most prostate cancers are detected in men 65 years and older and African-American men are more likely than white men to develop prostate cancer.

-A new study, led by researchers at Roswell Park Comprehensive Cancer Center, recently established a connection between a sedentary lifestyle and the risk of developing bladder cancer.
-The research made a strong case for increasing physical activity as an effective lifestyle change that can reduce the risk for some cancers including bladder cancer.
-“You don’t have to run marathons to reduce your cancer risk, but you have to do something — even small adjustments like taking the stairs instead of the elevator, walking around the block a couple of times on your lunch hour or parking the car far away from the store when you go to the supermarket,” says Kirsten Moysich, PhD, MS, one of the team leaders on the research project.
+“You don’t have to run marathons to reduce your cancer risk, but you have to do something — even small adjustments like taking the stairs instead of the elevator, walking around the block a couple of times on your lunch hour or parking the car far away from the store when you go to the supermarket,” says Kirsten Moysich, PhD, MS, Distinguished Professor of Oncology at Roswell Park Comprehensive Cancer Center.

-Melanoma, a type of skin cancer that develops in the cells that make melanin, the pigment that adds color to skin, is diagnosed in about 27 of every 100,000 men each year.
+Melanoma is a serious type of skin cancer that develops in the cells that make melanin, the pigment that adds color to skin.
+By age 65, men are twice as likely to get melanoma than women and three times more likely by age 80.
 It’s important to let your doctor know if you notice any changes in the size, shape, or color of a mole or freckle, if you have any sores on your skin that don't heal or if you develop a new mole or lump under your skin.
-Screening can start with complete skin self-exam every month, an especially important habit to maintain if you have a family history of melanoma.
+Screening can start with a complete skin self-exam every month, an especially important habit to maintain if you have a family history of melanoma.
+When melanoma is found and treated early, the cure rate is almost 100%.